franpanteli/APIs-Request-Header-Parser-Microservice/ReadMe.md

 ## Microservice Installation & Usage

 This microservice can be installed and run locally.
-First, clone this repository with `git clone https://github.com/franpanteli/APIs-Timestamp-Microservice-Project.git`, navigate to the project directory with `cd`, and install dependencies using `npm install`.
+First, clone this repository with `git clone https://github.com/franpanteli/APIs-Request-Header-Parser-Microservice-Project.git`, navigate to the project directory with `cd`, and install dependencies using `npm install`.
 Run the server with `npm start` and open the application in a web browser at `http://localhost:3000`.

 ## API Endpoints

-The project defines two main API endpoints.
-The first, `/api`, responds to a GET request with the current timestamp in both Unix and UTC formats.
-The second, `/api/:date_string`, handles user-entered date strings, validating the format and responding with Unix and UTC timestamps accordingly.
-Error handling has also been implemented for invalid date strings.
+The primary API endpoint of the 'Request Header Parser Microservice' project, located at /api/whoami, handles GET requests by providing the client's IP address, language preferences, and software details in a JSON format.
+Error handling mechanisms are integrated to ensure proper responses even in unexpected scenarios.

 ## Examples